supernomad/quantum/docs/install.rst

 Build
 =====

-In order to build ``quantum`` from source, you will need a few dependancies.
+In order to build ``quantum`` from source, you will need a few dependencies.

   * git
   * go 1.9.x
   * GNUMake
   * any recent C compiler

-Once the dependancies are installed run the following:
+Once the dependencies are installed run the following:

 .. code-block:: console